freemocap/documentation/docs/Contributing guide/Python Code Style Guide.md

 4. **Private methods and attributes**: Use leading underscores to denote private methods and attributes in classes, and
    use `@property` decorators when appropriate.

-5. **Descriptive names**: Use full words in variable and class names instead of abbreviations (e.g., `database` instead
+5. **Descriptive names**: Use full words in variable and class names instead of abbreviations (e.g., `database` instead   of `db`).
-   of `db`).

-6. **PEP8 and `black` formatting**: Follow PEP8 and `black` code formatting guidelines to maintain consistency and
+6. **PEP8 and `black` formatting**: Follow PEP8 and `black` code formatting guidelines to maintain consistency and  readability.
-   readability.

 7. **Consistent naming conventions**: Adopt consistent naming conventions for variables, functions, and classes.
    - Use `snake_case` for variables and functions (e.g., `my_variable`, `my_function`)
    - Use `PascalCase` for class names (e.g., `MyClass`)
    - Use `UPPERCASE` for constants (e.g., `MY_CONSTANT`)

-8. **Keep functions and methods short**: Aim to keep functions and methods concise, ideally not exceeding 15-20 lines of
+8. **Keep functions and methods short**: Aim to keep functions and methods concise, ideally not exceeding 15-20 lines of  code.
-   code.

 9. **Modularize code**: Organize code into modules and packages to maintain a clean and organized codebase.

 10. **Minimal comments**: Avoid comments if possible.
-Write code that is simple and descriptive enough that comments are
-    not necessary.
-If needed, use comments sparingly to provide context or explain complex or non-obvious sections of
+Write code that is simple and descriptive (See pt 5) enough that comments are  not necessary.
+If needed, use comments sparingly to provide context or explain complex or non-obvious sections of  your code.
-    your code.

 11. **Error handling**: Use appropriate error handling techniques, such as `try` and `except` blocks, to handle
     exceptions and provide meaningful error messages to users.